In this article

 Retrieving fugitives often requires bounty hunters to travel to across state lines, so knowledge of the laws within the states in which you may need to operate is essential to being successful.
 Candidates should always verify that they meet a location’s requirements before doing work there.

-Bounty hunting requires training in a variety of fields.
+Bounty hunting requires specialized professional education in a variety of fields.